WPSwitzerland/plugin-boilerplate-psr/README.md

 ## Usage

 This code has no function of its own.
 It is a starting point for plugin developers.
-Do not install this code as a plugin without first customising it.

 ### Liability